UD's Academic VDI

 4. Type in your University username and password (the same credentials you use to access Porches) and click Login.

-• Type push1 to send an approval notification to the DUO app on your smartphone
+• Type push1 to send an approval notification to the DUO app on your smartphone.

 • Type phone1 to send a verification phone call to your primary device.

 1. Double click the Academic image.
-NOTE: Your instructor may direct you to connect to a different VDI image, depending on the specific needs of your class.
+Your instructor may direct you to connect to a different VDI image, depending on the specific needs of your class.

 2. Your computer will display the Academic VDI desktop (as shown below).
 You can now access software and web browsers as if you were at a lab computer.